 If you’re looking for a budget sports watch that can provide accurate fitness data, you won’t be disappointed with the Inspire HR.
 It is one of the nicest fitness trackers for women.
 However, if you want on-screen workouts to help you stay motivated, this isn’t the device for you.

-The Charge 3 is similar to the Inspire HR, but it behaves more like a smartwatch.
+The Charge 5 is similar to the Inspire HR and Inspire 2, but it behaves more like a smartwatch.
 Not only does it receive calls and texts, but it also allows you to send quick replies.
-You can even make payments with the Charge 3.
+You can even make payments with the Charge 4.

-In terms of fitness tracking technology, this device is also superior to the Inspire HR.
-For example, the Charge 3 can accurately track floors climbed (great for fitness enthusiasts who prefer to take the stairs).
+In terms of fitness tracking technology, this device is marginally superior to the Inspire 2.
+For example, the Charge 4 can accurately track floors climbed (great for fitness enthusiasts who prefer to take the stairs) whereas the Inspire 2 can’t due to a lack of altimeter.

-The Charge 3 has a slightly wider screen that the Inspire HR, but it still has a lightweight and discreet wristband.
+The Charge 4 has a slightly wider screen than the Inspire 2, but it still has a lightweight and discreet wristband.
 Considering the number of features this watch offers, it boasts a great battery life (7+ days).

 The design is simple, yet stylish – making it an ideal smartwatch for women.